realChakrawarti/yt-catalog/CONTRIBUTING.md

 Before you begin contributing, make sure you have the necessary dependencies installed.
 You can install them by running the following command in your terminal:

 - Make sure you have [git](https://git-scm.com/downloads) installed.
+- Make sure you have [pnpm](https://pnpm.io/installation) installed.
 - Fork the [repository](https://github.com/realChakrawarti/yt-catalog) by
   clicking on the **[Fork](https://github.com/realChakrawarti/yt-catalog/fork)** button on the repository's page.
 This creates a copy of the code under your GitHub user account.

   ```bash
   git clone git@github.com:<your Github handle>/yt-catalog.git